 “THE EXCELLENT TOM BRIGHT.
 I THOROUGHLY RECOMMEND!” – GUY GARVEY (BBC 6 MUSIC)“ABSOLUTELY FANTASTIC.
 HE ALWAYS DELIVERS!” – JOHN KENNEDY (RADIO X)

 “A STAR IN THE MAKING” – DEAN JACKSON (BBC INTRODUCING)“UNMISTAKABLE” – GARY CROWLEY (BBC LONDON) “A FEARLESS ACOUSTIC TROUBADOUR WITH A VOICE LIKE SANDPAPER AND A HEART LIKE GOLD” – LOUDER THAN WAR “BARD OF THE UNDERBELLY” – FOLK RADIO UK “THERE’S SOMETHING ABOUT BRIGHT’S VOICE AND ATTITUDE THAT IS REMINISCENT OF A YOUNG ALEX TURNER” – GIGWISE

 It’s really no surprise that Tom is turning all these heads.
-In a career that’s seen him perform at Glastonbury and work with the likes of The Clash’s Mick Jones, he has ploughed on tirelessly these past 18 months – not only releasing a debut album, but writing/recording this one, writing/releasing a book, setting up a radio station, curating a music festival, work for The Joe Strummer Foundation and many other renaissance endeavours.
+In a career that’s seen him work with the likes of Matt Johnson (The The) & The Clash’s Mick Jones, he has ploughed on against all odds.